Canal Street station (IND Eighth Avenue Line)

-The Canal Street station (formerly Canal Street–Holland Tunnel) is an express station on the IND Eighth Avenue Line of the New York City Subway.
+The Canal Street station (alternatively signed Canal Street–Holland Tunnel) is an express station on the IND Eighth Avenue Line of the New York City Subway.
 Located at the intersection of Canal Street, Vestry Street, and Sixth Avenue (Avenue of the Americas) in Lower Manhattan, it is served by the A and E trains at all times, and the C train at all times except late nights.
 There is also a New York City Police Department (NYPD) transit precinct at the station.

 History

 Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and Brooklyn–Manhattan Transit Corporation (BMT).
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval to the construction of a subway line along Eighth Avenue, running from 207th Street.
 The BOT announced a list of stations on the new line in February 1928, with an express station at Walker Street.

 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method.
 The Canal Street station was to be one of three Eighth Avenue Line stations underneath Sixth Avenue in Lower Manhattan; the other two stations were to be at Spring Street and West Fourth Street.
 As part of the construction of the Eighth Avenue Line in Lower Manhattan, Sixth Avenue was extended south to Church Street starting in 1926.
 This required the demolition of dozens of buildings along the route.
 By August 1930, the BOT reported that the Eighth Avenue Line was nearly completed, except for the stations between Chambers Street–Hudson Terminal and West Fourth Street (including the Canal Street station), which were only 21 percent completed.
 The entire line was completed by September 1931, except for the installation of turnstiles.

 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The Eighth Avenue Line station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 When the station opened in 1932, express (A) and local (AA) trains served the line; expresses did not run during late nights or Sundays.
 When the IND Concourse Line opened on July 1, 1933, the C express train started operating, while all locals became CC trains to the Concourse Line.
 The E began using the local tracks on August 19, 1933, when the IND Queens Boulevard Line opened.
 One real-estate expert said the station's construction had encouraged the construction of large developments around the entrance to the Holland Tunnel, such as the Holland Tunnel Plaza Building.